openstack-archive/qinling/doc/source/function_developer/index.rst

 Function Programming Guide
 ==========================

 In this section you will find information helpful for developing functions.
+You can also find some code examples in ``example/functions`` folder.

 .. toctree::
     :maxdepth: 2

+    python_dev
     openstack_integration
+    monitoring

 Indices and tables
 ------------------